Up-skilling to protect your existing job seems tough, but in recent years it’s become the norm across many industries.

 “Upskilling makes you a more valuable employee, and it leaves you better-placed to land a new job if you lose your current role.”

 Claiming the cost of new skills on tax

-The upside of up-skilling is that the cost of any training can be claimed on tax as long as it relates to your current role or profession.
+The upside of up-skilling is that the cost of any work-related training can be claimed on tax as long as it relates to your current role or profession.

-As a guide, a vet nurse can claim the cost of a seminar on pet care.
+For example, a vet nurse can claim the cost of a seminar on pet care.
 Attending a course on fashion design would not be deductible.

 The main point is, don’t wait until you lose your job, before you start investing in your own skills,” notes Thomas.
 “At that stage, the cost of training cannot be claimed as a tax deduction.”